Testing CCDM Cosmology with the Radiation Temperature-Redshift Relation: Introduction

-In this context, by using a compilation of 36 $T(z)$ data at low and moderate redshifts, we confront here the predictions of $\Lambda$CDM and CCDM cosmologies.
-The former predicts the standard linear $T(z)$ law while in the latter, the temperature evolution is driven by a nonlinear law depending only on a single extra parameter which is constrained by these data over the interval $\nu_r = 0.023 \pm 0.027$ ($1\sigma$ confidence level).
+In this context, searching from departures in the $T(z)$ law may result in a degenerate splliting test.
+Cosmologies leading to $T(z)=T_0 (1+z)^{1-\alpha}$ have been tested using temperature data to constrain the $\alpha$ parameter \cite{deMartino:2012,deMartino:2015ema,deMartino:2016tbu,Avgoustidis:2015xhk,Luzzi:2009,Luzzi:2015via,Hurier:2014,Saro:2013fsr}.
+In similar way, by using a compilation of 36 $T(z)$ data at low and moderate redshifts, we confront here the predictions of $\Lambda$CDM and CCDM cosmologies.
+The former predicts the standard linear $T(z)$ law while in the latter, the temperature evolution is driven by a nonlinear law depending only on a single extra parameter which is constrained by these data over the interval $\nu_r = 0.024^{+0.026}_{-0.024}$ ($1\sigma$ confidence level).
 As we shall see, although being hardly differentiated in the dynamic sector (cosmic history and matter fluctuations), cosmic probes emerging from the thermal sector like the temperature-law, abundances of thermal relics and CMB power spectrum, offer a clear possibility for crucial tests involving $\Lambda$CDM and CCDM cosmologies.